-This film takes a serious look at the lives of Westernized Non-Resident Indians (NRIs) in North America.
-Whereas Dilwale Dulhania Le Jayenge was about NRIs with Indian hearts, Pardes is about Westernized NRIs.) and hence the meaning of the title - "foreign land".
+This film takes a serious look at the lives of Westernized Non-Resident Indians (NRIs) in North America (Whereas Dilwale Dulhania Le Jayenge was about NRIs with Indian hearts, Pardes is about Westernized NRIs.) and hence the meaning of the title - "foreign land".
 Kishorilal is a successful businessman settled in America but still emotionally attached to his motherland - India.
 So the pardesi comes to India with his "American" son Rajiv to find a suitable '"Indian" girl for him.
-Kishorilal hopes his soon-to-be bahu will instill some Indian values in his extremely westernized beta.
-He finds his bahu in Kusum Ganga (a pet Subhash Ghai name just as Chandni was Yash Chopra's favorite for a long time) in the house of his childhood friend Suraj Dev.
+Kishorilal hopes his soon-to-be daughter in law will instill some Indian values in his extremely westernized son.
+He finds his daughter in law in Kusum Ganga (a pet Subhash Ghai name just as Chandni was Yash Chopra's favorite for a long time) in the house of his childhood friend Suraj Dev.
 Mahima Chaudhary makes her debut as Ganga.
 To finalize the marriage he sends his son along with his foster son Arjun to India.
 Arjun plays Cupid and returns to America with Kusum and Rajiv.
-Arjun comes into the movie to get the American-boy to ...
+Arjun comes into the movie to get ...
 Written by

 American Dreams...
 Indian Soul

 When Subhash Ghai was making this film he had anounced that, this film Pardes is a small film not big films like his previous films like Saudagar & Khalnayak.
 So the publicity and everything was underplayed.
 But when this film was ready for release he had promoted this film in a big grand way, as if it was a big film and it suprised everyone.
 See more

 Mahima Chaudhary's picture appears in the front page of the New York Times, but the whole movie is set in Los Angeles, California.
 See more

 [after learning of Rajeev's ex-girlfriend